Basis-Theory/terraform-provider-basistheory/docs/Guides/v1_v2_migration.md

 you to rotate keys without downtime.
 With this addition, we've added a `create_key` property to the `basistheory_application` resource which is only used when creating a new application.

-- When creating a new `basistheoyr_application` in v2
-  - We strongly suggest you leave the `create_key` default
-  - Create a `basistheory_application_key` along with this, to get full lifecycle management of the key.
-- If you are migrating from a `v1` basistheory_application to `v2`
+### Migrating from a `v1` basistheory_application to `v2`
   - You will need to update your `basistheory_application` with the `create_key` property set to `true`
   - You are able to also create a `basistheory_application_key` for this application

-  - ⚠️ Keep in mind that these applications will have an Unmanaged Key, which means you will need to manage the key lifecycle yourself in the portal.
+⚠️ Keep in mind that these Applications will have an Application Key not managed by terraform, which means you will need to manage the key lifecycle yourself in the portal.

-  - If you'd like to fully migrate to the new key management system, you can:
+#### To fully migrate to the new key management system, you can:

   - Create a `basistheory_application_key` for this application
   - Update your systems to use the new key
+  - Delete the old key from the Portal
-    - (VERIFY ALL LOCATIONS ARE UPDATED, THIS STEP CAN NOT BE REVERTED) Delete the old key from the Portal
+    - ⚠️ VERIFY ALL LOCATIONS ARE UPDATED, THIS STEP CAN NOT BE REVERTED
   - You now have full lifecycle management of the Application Keys in Terraform

+### When creating a new `basistheoyr_application` in v2
+- We strongly suggest you leave the `create_key` default
+- Create a `basistheory_application_key` along with this, to get full lifecycle management of the key.